SavchenkoVladimir/magento-data-migration-example/app/code/Learn/Migration/MIGRATION_PLAN.md

 13. Set <steps>, and implement classes to validate fields and data to migrate.
 14. Setup mapping to migrate data from fields to other fields.
 15. Implement classes to transform migrated data.
+16. Implement models which migrate custom data (custom tables, split tables, combine tables)
-16. Migrate data.
+17. Migrate data.
-17. Test migrated data.
+18. Test migrated data.
-18. Make results backup.
+19. Make results backup.
-19. Push code and results backup to github.
+20. Push code and results backup to github.